John Henry Russell: Biography

 Various duties, afloat and ashore, on both coasts, Atlantic and Pacific, followed, and he completed his last assignment, three years as Commandant of the Mare Island Navy Yard, in 1886.
 Appointed rear admiral on 4 March 1886, he retired on 27 August, and resided in Washington, D.C., until his death on 1 April 1897.

 Family

 Admiral Russell's son, Major General John H. Russell Jr., was a career officer in the United States Marine Corps who rose to become the Commandant of the Marine Corps.
 His granddaughter was Brooke Astor, a noted philanthropist and socialite.

 Memberships

 Admiral Russell was a member of the Military Order of the Loyal Legion of the United States and the Military Order of Foreign Wars (insignia number 100).

 Namesake

-In 1938, the destroyer Russell (DD-414) was named in his honor, while Russell (DDG-59) was named for him and his son, Major General John H. Russell, Jr.
+In 1938, the destroyer Russell (DD-414) was named in his honor, while Russell (DDG-59) was named for both him and his son, Major General John H. Russell, Jr., USMC.